Ben2260/BTD_12/README.md

 # Balloon Telemetry Software

-Welcome to the Balloon Telemetry Software repository!
-This project is dedicated to developing a comprehensive telemetry system for high-altitude balloon missions.
-The system is divided into three main components:
+Welcome to the Balloon Telemetry Determination Support Software repository!
+This project is dedicated to developing a comprehensive telemetry system for high-altitude balloon tracking missions.
+The following are what will be stored and what has been stored in this repository.

+1. **Mechanichal Models**
+5. **Electrical Models**
-1. **Onboard Computer**
+2. **On-Board Computer**
-2. **Server**
+3. **Server**
-3. **Ground Station**
+4. **Ground Station**

 ## Project Goal